Sign up to receive email updates for Adult-use cannabis.

 The penalty for a second or subsequent violation cannot exceed:

-Adult-use cannabis products or adult-use cannabis means cannabis, concentrated cannabis, and cannabis-infused products for use by a person 21 years of age or older.
+Adult-use cannabis products or adult-use cannabis means cannabis, concentrated cannabis, and cannabis-infused products for use by a cannabis consumer.
 It does not include medical cannabis or cannabinoid hemp product.

 Cannabis edible product means a product containing either Cannabis or concentrated cannabis and other ingredients, intended for use or consumption through ingestion, including sublingual or oral absorption.